 As children grow, the prime areas will help them to develop skills in five specific areas:

 - Arabic, Islamic and Social Studies

-Although young children do not separate learning into curriculum areas, and every aspect of the curriculum is interrelated and interdependent, the seven areas form the framework on which the Early Years Foundation Stage is built.
+Although young children do not separate learning into curriculum areas, and every aspect of the curriculum is interrelated and interdependent, the eight areas form the framework on which the Early Years Foundation Stage is built.

 The principles which guide the work of all early years' practitioners are grouped into four themes: